-The Mitsui Life Financial Research Center is organizing the 27th Mitsui Finance Symposium: Labor and Corporate Finance, to be held May 18-20, 2017, at University of Michigan Ross School of Business in Ann Arbor, Michigan.
+Mitsui Life Financial Research Center is organizing the 28th Mitsui Finance Symposium: Labor and Corporate Finance, to be held June 7-9, 2018, at Ross School of Business, the University of Michigan, Ann Arbor, Michigan.

 We invite paper submissions on the theme of Labor and Corporate Finance.